11 Michelin-starred restaurants in San Sebastián

-But the local haute cuisine is not only recognised by the Michelin Guide; the list of the top 50 restaurants in the world published by the magazine, Restaurant, considers the Mugaritz, helmed by Andoni Luis Aduriz to be one of the best in the world since 2006, and the third best restaurant in the world since 2011.
-Also since 2006, Arzak has ranked among the 10 best restaurants in the world, and in 2012, Elena Arzak, fourth generation in the family of restaurateurs, was named the world's best female chef.
+But San Sebastián's haute cuisine is not only recognised by the Michelin Guide.
+Restaurant magazine's list of the 50 best restaurants in the world has included Andoni Luis Aduriz's Mugaritz as one of the best restaurants in the world since 2006, and as the third best restaurant in the world overall since 2011.
+The restaurant Arzak has also been included among the 10 best restaurants in the world since 2006, while in 2012 Elena Arzak, the fourth generation to work in the restaurant Arzak, was named the world's best female chef.

 Another indicator of the city’s fine dining is the fact that it is home to the first faculty of gastronomy in the world, the Basque Culinary Center.

 On the slope of Mount Igueldo, in a privileged setting overlooking the sea, is the restaurant Akelarre run by chef Pedro Subijana.
 Akelarre has been more than just a 3 Michelin-starred restaurant since 2017, when Subijana decided to open a luxury hotel with spa to offer a complete experience to its clients.

 Akelarre offers its customers three different menus, one with a more traditional approach and the others with more innovative proposals, allowing them to enjoy haute cuisine with all their senses.
 The menus are around €240 euros.

 Akelarre Restaurant.
 Leaves and foie gras in the rain.

 In the 1970s, Pedro Subijana and Juan Mari Arzak were the main driving forces behind the so-called New Basque Cuisine movement, which was Spain's first gastronomic avant-garde.

 Subijana's cooking is praised around the world, as shown by a report published in The Food Journal.